Regulation in Transition

 This Article identifies this new trend in aggressive regulatory rollbacks and argues that it is likely to become an enduring feature of American politics.
 In the current climate, aggressive rollback strategies will lead to an important reconceptualization of the Executive Branch, in which future one-term presidents are unlikely to see a significant portion of their regulatory output on important matters survive and the incentives that presidents face in fashioning their regulatory policies will be significantly different.
 The changing incentives will affect a broad set of decisions, from transition planning for an incoming administration to the timing of regulatory actions relative to a president’s reelection campaign.
 Important electoral incentives will also be affected.

 With reelection now a prerequisite for leaving a significant, durable regulatory legacy, regulatory policy will take on characteristics that are similar to electoral schemes in which multiple votes are necessary for significant decisions like constitutional amendments, which are relatively common in U.S. states and in foreign jurisdictions.
-But the justifications that undergird these multiple-vote requirements—legitimacy and stability—are largely inapposite to federal regulatory policy and thus do not provide normative support for this reconceptualization of the Executive Branch.
-Yet despite that, these features are likely to remain part of the political and administrative landscape for some time to come and future presidential administrations will need to adjust to them.
+Thus, it is useful to look at the justifications that undergird these multiple-vote requirements—legitimacy, stability, and quality—to determine if the transformation occurring with the Executive Branch’s regulatory policymaking power is normatively justified.
+Unfortunately, as an examination of those metrics demonstrates, the transformation is not justified.
+Yet despite that fact, these features are likely to remain part of the political and administrative landscape for some time to come and future presidential administrations will need to adjust to them.